Wimbledon, London: New Wimbledon Theatre

 The New Wimbledon Theatre is a Grade II listed Edwardian theatre built by J. B. Mullholland as the Wimbledon Theatre, on the site of a large house with spacious grounds.
 The theatre was designed by Cecil Aubrey Masey and Roy Young (possibly after a 1908 design by Frank H Jones).
 It opened on 26 December 1910 with the pantomime Jack and Jill.
-The theatre was very popular between the wars, with appearances by Gracie Fields, Sybil Thorndike, Ivor Novello, Markova and Noël Coward.
+The theatre was very popular between the wars, with appearances by Gracie Fields, Sybil Thorndike, Ivor Novello, Alicia Markova and Noël Coward.
 Lionel Bart's Oliver! and Half A Sixpence, starring Tommy Steele, received their world premières at the theatre in the 1960s, before transferring to the West End.

 The theatre was saved from redevelopment by the Ambassador Theatre Group in 2004.
 With several refurbishments, notably in 1991 and 1998, it retains its baroque and Adamesque internal features.
 The golden statue on the dome depicts Laetitia, the Roman Goddess of Gaiety, and was an original fixture back in 1910.
 Laetitia is holding a laurel crown as a symbol of celebration.
 The statue was removed during World War II, as it was thought to be a direction finder for German bombers.
 It was eventually replaced in 1991.